 When a geoprocessing tool is loaded as the step tool, it is embedded by default.
-When the step runs, an embedded geoprocessing tool opens and displays in the Tasks pane instead of in a separate, Geoprocessing pane.
+When the step runs, an embedded geoprocessing tool opens and displays in the Tasks pane instead of in the separate Geoprocessing pane.
 When a geoprocessing tool is loaded and embedded, the tool parameters display in the Task Designer pane under Command/Geoprocessing.
-To view the embeddable tool properties in the Task Designer pane, click the Edit icon on the command action bar.
+To view the embeddable tool properties in the Task Designer pane, click the Edit button in the command action bar.
 Geoprocessing tool parameters can be left empty, which requires the task user to populate them when the step runs, or the task author can populate them with preset values.
 If the tool parameters are populated with preset values, the step can automatically run the tool without requiring input from the task user.
-For example, the step behavior can be set to Automatic, where the step automatically starts, runs the geoprocessing tool, and automatically proceeds to the next step.
+For example, the step behavior can be set to Automatic, where the step automatically starts, runs the geoprocessing tool, and proceeds to the next step.

 A step can load a dialog box prompting the user to enter an attribute.
-The entered attributes can be saved in variables that can be used in subsequent steps.
+The entered attributes can be saved in variables to be used in subsequent steps.
 For example, a step would get an attribute from a task user and use it to calculate attribute fields in a subsequent step.

 To configure a step command, do the following:

 - Create the step.

 - With the step selected and the Task Designer pane open, click the Actions tab.